Stew-McD/WasteFootprint/README.md

+# WasteFootprint:
-# WasteFootprint: a flexible tool to track waste flows in LCA
+a flexible tool to track waste flows in LCA
+(also any other kind of flow)
 ## Contents
 * [Scripts](##Scripts)
 * [Program flowchart](##Program-flowchart)